NVIDIA/aistore/docs/overview.md

 - [CLI](#cli)
 - [AIS no-limitations principle](#ais-no-limitations-principle)

-## At-a-Glance
+## At a glance

-Following is a high-level block diagram with an emphasis on supported (frontend and backend) APIs and the capability to scale-out horizontally.
-The picture also tries to make the point that AIStore aggregates arbitrary numbers of storage servers with local drives,  whereby each drive is formatted with a local filesystem (e. g., xfs or zfs).
+Following is a high-level block diagram with an emphasis on supported frontend and backend APIs, and the capability to scale-out horizontally.
+The picture also tries to make the point that AIStore aggregates arbitrary numbers of storage servers with local drives, whereby each drive is formatted with a local filesystem (e.g., xfs or zfs).

 ![At-a-Glance](images/ais-block.png)